Yaya Diallo: Biography

-Yaya Diallo's father, Sibo Diallo, was a Nia Messenger (and a medium) from his birthday until 1974 when he became Muslim.
-During Nia Society rituals, he went into a trance while his brother played Nia Ngoni (African bass guitar).
-In a trance, Yaya's father would predict the future of the village, including diseases, bad weather, disasters, death, gender of babies in their mother's womb, with a surprising accuracy.
+Yaya Diallo's father, Sibo Diallo, was a Nia Messenger and medium from his birthday until 1974 when he became Muslim.
+During Nia Society rituals, he went into a trance while his brother played Nia Ngoni, an African bass guitar.
+In a trance, Yaya's father would predict the future of the village, including diseases, bad weather, disasters, death, and the gender of babies in their mother's womb, with surprising accuracy.
 He knew a lot of medicinal herbs and for each disease, he recommended the herbs to use.
-He mentored Nia Borotali (the messengers of Nia), and could read and translate the 266 characters of Nia.
+He mentored Nia Borotali, the messengers of Nia, and could read and translate the 266 characters of Nia.
 He died on April 19, 1995.
 Yaya Diallo's mother died on February 2, 1997.